 • prior relapsing MS treatments

-There are other people to include when making a treatment decision—your family and close friends.
+There are other people to include when making a treatment decision—your family

-Some key topics to discuss with your family and friends:
+Some key topics to discuss

 • How does relapsing MS affect those around me?